TylerOgawaWilliams/stuco_app/README.md

 ## Pre-requisite Requirements:

-- Projects created with the **STO Project Generator** aka **SPG** should have the following tools installed in order to obtain the maximum feature set :
+- Projects created with the **Project Generator** aka **SPG** should have the following tools installed in order to obtain the maximum feature set :

   - The **python** command (note there is no '3' at the end) must be available and point to a Version 3 or greater of Python.
   - **git** should be installed and be at **least version 2.28** so that the default branch can be set as **main** in keeping with the current times.
 Additionally, you should set your default branch to **main** using the command: